Table of Contents

 Cloud Solution Providers (CSPs) can go to the Partner Center to learn more.

-How to prepare for the Windows 7 Extended Security Updates
+How to prepare for the Windows 7 ESU Purchase

 Before purchasing the Windows 7 ESUs, you can apply the following patch:

-Once you have purchased licenses for extended security updates for Windows 7, you will receive a registry value, which you will need to apply to your devices.
+Once you have purchased licenses for extended security updates for Windows 7, you will receive a Windows 7 MAK key, which you will need to apply to your devices.

-When you have deployed the registry value, the Windows 7 device will start to look for updates.
+When you have deployed the Windows 7 MAK key, the Windows 7 device will look for updates.

 All devices missing this registry value will not receive any further security updates, following January 14th, 2020.